andruschak/3d-printing/README.md

 ##### Print evolution

 Same part, many tweaks.
 Show the 2nd print and the 8th print.
+Maybe the alien prints?

 ------